Welcome to the

 Exam Day Details

-Deadline for Registration: The deadline to register is midnight on Wednesday, June 3rd, or when the maximum number of participants has been reached.
+DEADLINE for Registration: The deadline to register is midnight on Wednesday, October 21st, or when the maximum number of participants has been reached, whichever comes first.